Uses of English verb forms

-The uses considered include expression of tense (time reference), aspect, mood and modality, in various configurations.
+They can be used to express tense (time reference), aspect, mood, modality and voice, in various configurations.

 For details of how inflected forms of verbs are produced in English, see English verbs.
 For the grammatical structure of clauses, including word order, see English clause syntax.
-For certain other particular topics, see the articles listed in the adjacent box.
-For non-standard dialect forms and antique forms, see individual dialect articles and the article, thou.
+For non-standard or archaic forms, see individual dialect articles and thou.

 Inflected forms of verbs

 A typical English verb may have five different inflected forms: